 There are situations where active-passive solutions are appropriate.
 Oracle recommends using hardware-cluster based active-passive solutions in the following scenarios:

 You may have concurrency issues with Singleton services.
 With Singleton services, only one active instance can exit at runtime.
 Singleton services may be important in relation to other components.
-They typically provide basic services to multiple components, so if the are not available, then many other services or processes may not be available. here are some issues to consider when protecting Singleton services
+They typically provide basic services to multiple components, so if they are not available, then many other services or processes may not be available.
+Here are some issues to consider when protecting Singleton services:

 Recovery Time: Singleton services or components can not run in active-active configurations.
 Client requests are not transparently load balanced to multiple instances of the service.
 This implies that, in case of a failure, there is an implicit recovery time.
 This recovery time varies depending on the type of Singleton protection model you adopt.

-Reliability in failure detection: The system must prevent "false positives," or, at minimum, they the system should analyze their affect on different singleton services.
+Reliability in failure detection: The system must prevent false positives.
 Most singleton services access data repositories that may or may not be designed for concurrent access.
-If a singleton service is reported as "dead" and the system decides to start a new instance, a "split brain" scenarios could arise.
+If a singleton service is reported as 'dead' and the system decides to start a new instance, a 'split brain' scenario could arise.
 The dead service must be analyzed for implications of this concurrency and how likely a false positive is to happen based on the failure detection mechanism.

 Installation/Configuration/Management: The different protection mechanisms for singleton services should not add complexity to the system

 Maintenance (patches, upgrades): Protection models for singleton services should enable easily and allow minimum downtime for applying patches and upgrades.

 Based on these criteria, different solutions may be used for Oracle Fusion Middleware Singleton Components depending on the pertaining requirements to the specific singleton service: